hmrodrigues99/CorkOak_UseCase/index.rst

    List (.csv) of cork oak protein IDs present in the interactions described above.

 ``corkoak_LogFC_April``, ``corkoak_LogFC_June``, ``corkoak_LogFC_July`` and ``corkoak_LogFC_July_April``
-   Files containing cork oak experimental data (log2FC values obtained from gene differential expression analysis in cork oak tissue samples collected in the months of April, June and July)
+   Files containing cork oak experimental data (log2FC values obtained from gene differential expression analysis in cork oak tissue samples collected in the months of April, June and July).

 ``Cytoscape_to_DiNAR.R``
    R script used to process a Cytoscape network to be imported into DiNAR.